When not to use a bed wetting alarm:

 - Begin a program of motivation…

-And use the alarm in a four-step process to create the night mode hormone:
+And then use the alarm in a four-step process to teach a child (or adult) how to train the bladder to sleep dry throughout the night.

 The DryKids Kit: